STOmicsDB Visualization Creation Guide

-For spatial omics data, we have collected comprehensive data and accurate metadata.
-The metadata covers research areas, sample tissues, species, spatial resolutions, and publication types, while the data includes gene expression matrices, spatial position information, high-resolution tissue section images, and analysis results such as clustering and cell annotation.
+STOmicsDB provides spatial omics data and metadata, including research areas, sample tissues, species, spatial resolutions, and publication types.
+The data includes gene expression matrices, spatial positions, tissue images, and analysis results like clustering and cell annotation.

 - Home page: https://db.cngb.org/stomics/